rfshelley/Documentation/contributing/style-guide.rst

     .. _section_label:

-    Some Section
+    Some section
     ------------

-Another document can then link to ``Some Section`` like this:
+Another document can then link to ``Some section`` like this:

 .. code-block:: rst